Preschool, Pre-K, and Kindergarten ABC Center Ideas and Resources.

 How to set up an ABC Center in your preschool, pre-k, or kindergarten classroom.
 Literacy ideas and activities for teaching letter recognition and the alphabet.

 Do you ever change out the items in your ABC/Literacy center?
 Yes, I change out the items according to the students interests and ability levels.
-The items pictured at the top are those I use most in the beginning of the year.
+The items pictured above are those I use most in the beginning of the year.
+Keep reading for close-up pictures and a list of the materials used in this center.

 - Alphabet I-Spy Bottles: Read the tutorial for creating your own I-spy bottles HERE.